CHICAGO — The Twins have arrived in a city that’s abuzz about baseball.

 This weekend’s games here are a real test of each team’s strength, and will be watched closely by the entire sport.
 They could have ramifications beyond just this month, perhaps even impacting trade-deadline decisions late this season.
 And just from a fan’s standpoint, you have to admit, a showdown like this carries a lot of intrigue, doesn’t it?
 These games should be a lot of fun.

-But enough about the Cubs and Nationals, whose four-game set pitting the major league’s two best records gets underway tonight at Wrigley Field.
+But enough about the Cubs and Nationals, whose four-game set pitting the major league’s two best records started Thursday at Wrigley Field.
 The Twins are here for a three-game series that will be contested just a few miles away but feels light-years distant from those pennant-race considerations.

 The Twins are 2-12 on the road and arrive at U.S. Cellular Field just as the White Sox are rolling, having won nine of their last 12 (and with another game tonight against Boston).
 Yes, having dropped two of three to the last-place Astros, including a 16-4 nadir on Wednesday night, hooray, the Twins now take on the team with the AL’s best record.